tc39/proposal-weakrefs/README.md

 Finalizers can locate external resource leaks.
 For example, if an open file is garbage collected, the underlying operating system resource could be leaked.
 Although the OS will likely free the resources when the process exits, this sort of leak could make long-running processes eventually exhaust the number of file handles available.
 To catch these bugs, a `FinalizationGroup` can be used to log the existence of file objects which are garbage collected before being closed.

 The `FinalizationGroup` class represents a group of objects registered with a common finalizer callback.
-This construct can be used to return the linear memory allocation to the free list when the related JavaScript object is garbage-collected.
+This construct can be used to inform the developer about the never-closed files.

 ```js
 class FileStream {